Russian spy chief says he spoke to CIA boss about 'what to do with Ukraine' | Law-Order

 Naryshkin confirmed that Burns had raised "the events of June 24", when the mercenaries took control of a southern Russian city and advanced towards Moscow before reaching a deal with the Kremlin to end the revolt.
 But he said that for most of the call, lasting about an hour, "we considered and discussed what to do with Ukraine".

-No comment was immediately available from the CIA.
+The CIA declined to comment on his remarks.
 Ukraine, which was invaded by Russia in February 2022, says other countries should not negotiate its future on its behalf, and the United States has repeatedly backed this principle, described as "nothing about Ukraine without Ukraine".

 Burns and Naryshkin have maintained a line of communication since the start of the Ukraine war at a time when other direct contacts between Moscow and Washington are at a minimum, with relations at their lowest point since the 1962 Cuban missile crisis.
 TALKS 'SOONER OR LATER'